Phil Enock, PhD

 Before my arriving at embodied mindfulness practices, I was a Thinker and a Thinker alone.
 I pursued career fields and jobs where a strong analytical mind was the essential ingredient.
 For 6 years, I was a quantitative researcher completing my PhD at Harvard in the science of experimental clinical psychology, then later a data scientist and a backend software engineer.I had mental health problems of depression and anxiety that weren't getting better despite many treatments.
 I eventually realized that a lot of intense emotions, triggers and reactions were hidden from me, buried under numbness and overthinking.
 The key causal factors of my problems were outside of my awareness.And, in fact, the technical diagnoses of things like Major Depressive Disorder or Anxiety Disorder, and studying empirical data about psychiatric treatment outcomes, had given me a false sense of having sufficient understanding.
 In my ignorance of what was really going on in my emotional system and how to make progress, I felt hopeless for years.I finally found that my body was the key.
 I needed to deeply get in touch with what was happening in my body to get better.
 I began the personal journey from existing as a detached mind unaware of the body and my emotions to becoming a connected whole self with mind and body working together.
 Mindfulness practices, including one of authentically relating to others through embodied presence also brought me into deeper connection with everyone around me.

-Somatic therapy for thinkers:
+Somatic coaching for thinkers:

-What I'm suggesting is not that you need to do what I did, and I certainly don't think it takes long in somatic therapy to see a noticeable benefit in your mental health, well-being, and emotional processing.
-But I am saying my experience has equipped me to help you, whether in the short-term with a small number of sessions or in longer term work.The reason why somatic therapy can work so well for Thinkers is that it creates fresh skills.
+What I'm suggesting is not that you need to do what I did, and I certainly don't think it takes long in somatic coaching to see a noticeable benefit in your mental health, well-being, and emotional processing.
+But I am saying my experience has equipped me to help you, whether in the short-term with a small number of sessions or in longer term work.The reason why somatic coaching can work so well for Thinkers is that it creates fresh skills.
 It isn't based on the analysis and logic that are already strong--and possibly overactive--for you.The process is about mindfully honing your emotional antennae to tune into what's going on inside you.
 Then, your emotions can process through your body on a feeling and sensation level, a "felt sense", and not through more verbal analysis and explanation.Contact me or schedule a free 20-minute consultation.→ back to main page

 For Highly Sensitive People (HSPs)